Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 Nuclei C runtime library is a highly optimized c library designed for deeply embedded user cases, can provided smaller code size and highly optimized floating point support compared to Newlib.

-From 0.5.0 release, to support both gcc and clang compiler, we decided not to use ``--specs=`` option to select system library, instead of that, we start to use ``--nodefaultlibs`` options, and link the required system libraries by the ``STDCLIB`` variable choice, so need to link desired libraries such as:
+To support both gcc and clang compiler, we decided not to use ``--specs=`` option to select system library, instead of that, we start to use ``--nodefaultlibs`` options, and link the required system libraries by the ``STDCLIB`` variable choice, so need to link desired libraries such as: